• Skip to main content

 Chicken burrito bowl filling piled with fresh toppings in white bowl on blue linen

 Instant Pot Chicken Burrito Bowl makes it nearly effortless to create a scrumptious and nutritious filling for bowls, tacos, and enchiladas.
 This one pot burrito bowl recipe lets you load the cooker and do other things, just like Chicken Pasta Alfredo and Tuna Noodle Casserole.
-We like to spend the time prepping the fresh, healthy toppings while the cooker is busy doing all the work.
+We like to spend the time prepping fresh, healthy toppings while the cooker is busy doing all the work.

 Table of Contents hide